-MSN research requirements can now be satisfied through the traditional Investigative Project/Thesis (NRP 600, NRP 697, NRP 691) or, the alternative option, completion of three research courses (NRP 600, NRP 688 Qualitative Research, and NRP 689 Foundations of Evidenced Based Practice).
+MSN research requirements can now be satisfied through the traditional Investigative Project/Thesis (NRP 600, NRP 697, NRP 691) or, the alternative option, completion of three research courses (NRP 600, NRP 688 Qualitative Research, and NRP 689 Applied Research).

-The faculty strongly advise that you take the traditional research requirements and complete the IP/Thesis if you plan to enroll in doctoral studies and/or your career plans involve research.
+The faculty strongly advise that students take the traditional research requirements and complete the Investigative Project/Thesis if the student plans to enroll in doctoral studies and/or his/her career plans involve research.